Colchester Institute Skip To Main Content

 1. Introduction

 Colchester Institute is fully committed to the well-being of its learners and apprentices.
-The College works to actively support and promote the positive welfare of all learners and apprentices including children, adults at risk and those with SEND and expects the workforce, including college staff, agency staff, Governors, contractors, contracted staff, sub- contracted staff, volunteers to share, promote and practise this commitment at all times.
+The College works to actively support and promote the positive welfare of all learners and apprentices including children, adults at risk and those with SEND and expects the workforce, including college staff, agency staff, Governors, contractors, contracted staff, sub- contracted staff, volunteers to share, promote and practice this commitment at all times.
 Safeguarding and promoting the welfare of our learners and apprentices is everyone’s responsibility.

 This Policy represents Colchester Institute’s response to the need to protect all enrolled learners and apprentices especially children and adults at risk and those with SEND at all College Campuses and organisations that carry out work on behalf of Colchester Institute.